Check if your company can pay a reduced rate of 10% Corporate Tax if it exploits patented inventions and innovations.

 This guidance only refers to patents. but if your company holds certain other medicinal or botanic innovation rights it can also take advantage of Patent Box benefits.

 Who can benefit

-You can benefit from the Patent Box if your company owns or exclusively licenses-in patents granted by the:
+To benefit from the Patent Box your company must own or exclusively licence-in patents granted by:

-- following countries in the European Economic Area:
+- these countries in the European Economic Area:

 - Czech Republic

-Your company or another group company must also have undertaken qualifying development for the patent by making a significant contribution to either:
+Your company (or another group company) must also have undertaken qualifying development for the patent.
+It must have made a significant contribution to either:

 - the creation or development of the patented invention